allegheny-college-expressioneers/syllabus/README.md

 This course will move fast!
 We have a lot of exciting material to cover.
 It will be much easier for you to keep pace if you attend every class and laboratory session.
 Not only does being present give you the opportunity to check your understanding, ask questions, and get feedback on your assignments, but it gives you valuable time to get to know your peers, who may someday become part of your professional network or even lifelong friends!

-During the Fall 2021 <!-- UPDATEME --> semester, between classes and lab sessions, we will meet a total of 58 times.
-I will note your attendance each time and at the end of the semester your attendance will be converted from a fraction (**# of classes and lab sessions attended / 58**) to a percentage (all percentages will be rounded up to the nearest whole percentage).
+During the Fall 2021<!-- UPDATEME --> semester, between classes and lab sessions, we will meet a total of 58<!-- UPDATEME --> times.
+I will note your attendance each time and at the end of the semester your attendance will be converted from a fraction (**# of classes and lab sessions attended / 58**<!-- UPDATEME -->) to a percentage (all percentages will be rounded up to the nearest whole percentage).
 This attendance grade will make up 10% of your overall grade.

 If you ever find yourself sick or in need of a mental health day, please stay home and rest. **You can still receive your attendance for the class or lab session you missed as long as you communicate with me your reason for missing the class or lab session by the end of that day**.
 If there are extenuating circumstances that make you unable to communicate with me through Discord or email by the end of the day of your absence, make sure to follow up with me at your earliest ability.
 If you do not communicate the reason for your absence before or during the next time I see you, I will assume that your absence was avoidable and you will not receive attendance for that class or lab session.